 If you have long-term care insurance, your total benefit amount may be included as an asset in the documentation you provide.

 Bottom line: Long-term care insurance can offer a cushion for the costs of a Life Plan Community.
 But as you can see, there are some caveats and plenty of individual factors to consider.

 Everyone’s financial situation is different.
 Speak with a trusted financial professional to learn more about the ramifications of long-term care insurance and your retirement plans.

 Navigating healthcare for seniors is rarely a pleasure cruise — but we know these waters pretty well.

 Our teams chat all the time with seniors and their loved ones about paying for care and how long-term care insurance can pair with life in a CCRC.

-Want to talk about planning for future care needs or hear more about life at Vi at Lakeside Village?
+Want to talk about planning for future care needs or hear more about life in one of Vi’s 10 communities?

 Glad to be connected!